mondary/Web_pkrubik/README.md

 ## Project structure
 - `index.html` - all UI, styles, and cube logic
-- `cube-state.html` - debug viewer that logs facelets per move
+- `cube-debug.html` - combined net + layers debug viewer

 ## Notes
 - No external build tools or frameworks are used.